10 Pros and Cons of Paying Off Your Mortgage Early

 If you’re facing high mortgage payments, then you’re probably looking for ways to reduce your monthly payments.
 You may also be wondering whether it’s a good idea to get free of your mortgage altogether.

 The truth is, paying off your mortgage has plenty of benefits – but it also comes with some downsides.
-This article will walk you through the pros and cons of paying off your mortgage ahead of schedule.
+This article will walk you through the pros and cons of paying off mortgage balance ahead of schedule.

 Should I Pay Off My Mortgage Early?